Teaching Children Yields Rich Rewards in Siem Reap

 We agreed to meet them later and follow them on our bikes to learn about this organization, which they explained provided them with housing, clothes, food, and classes.

-Chres Village School and Orphanage had clean rooms, kind staff, and a patient, diligent director named Phat Fiphon.
+Chres Village School and Orphanage had clean rooms, kind staff, and a patient, a diligent director named Phat Fiphon.
+Facebook page

 The orphanage was started by his father and relies mostly on donations, volunteers, and sponsors.